NateEag/useful-programs/readme.md

 jQuery is handy for simple DOM tweaking on basic pages.

-For building/maintaining lists in websites where heavy JS is allowed, this jQuery UI plugin that modifies multiselects is decent (and I understand the codebase a little, having contributed a patch or two): https://github.com/crdeutsch/multiselect
+For building/maintaining lists in websites where JS is allowed, this jQuery UI plugin that modifies multiselects is decent (and I understand the codebase a little, having contributed a patch or two): https://github.com/crdeutsch/multiselect

-When mail-client style autocompletion is desired in a web app, a different jQuery UI plugin is useful: http://harvesthq.github.com/chosen/
+When mail-client style autocompletion is desired in a web app, a different jQuery UI plugin can be useful: http://harvesthq.github.com/chosen/